mackness/blog/content/blog/unit-testing-axios-with-axios-mock-adapter/index.md

 const model = new Model({mockAxiosInstance});
 ```

-Axios Mock Adapter's <code class="not-pre">onGet(url:string, options?:object)</code> method can be used to mock requests made to
+Axios Mock Adapter's <code class="not-pre">onGet</code> method can be used to mock requests made to
 a given url.
 Consider the following test case:

 ```js{numberLines: true}